 Respiratory tract infections occur commonly in birds and can affect the upper or lower respiratory tract.
 Infections can be caused by a virus, bacteria, parasites, or fungal agents.
 The type and severity of the infection depends on the cause, the length of time of the infection, and the immune status of the bird.
 The most common organisms known for causing respiratory infections in chickens include:

-- Mycoplasma gallisepticum: This is a very common bacterial organism found worldwide.
-Infection with this bacteria can cause respiratory disease if the chicken is exposed to a stressful event, resulting in the onset of Chronic Respiratory Disease.
+- Mycoplasma gallisepticum: This is a very common bacteria which can cause respiratory disease if the chicken is under stress.

 - Chlamydophila psittaci: This is a zoonotic, Gram-negative bacterial organism which is commonly found around exotic pet birds.
 Infection with this bacteria has been associated with respiratory disease in chickens, which is referred to as Avian chlamydiosis.

 - Pasteurella multocida: This is an organism most commonly transmitted through predator attacks, which can result in the onset of Fowl Cholera.